Jesus Olguin

 PEER-REVIEWED JOURNAL PUBLICATIONS

-2022 Olguín Martínez, Jesús & Alonso Vásquez.
-The contribution of Amazonian languages to the typology of purpose clauses.
-LIAMES: Línguas Indígenas Americanas 22.
-1-21
+2024 Olguín Martínez, Jesús & Alonso Vásquez.
+Counterfactual conditional strategies in some Amazonian languages.
+LIAMES: Línguas Indígenas Americanas 24.
+1-28.

 2023 Olguín Martínez, Jesús & Manuel Peregrina Llanes.
 ‘Without V-ing’ clauses: Clausal negative concomitance in typological perspective.
 Folia Linguistica 57.
 37-80.